Orangeburg Massacre: Immediate aftermath

 The injured students were taken to the segregated waiting room at Orangeburg Regional Hospital.
 Reporters overheard one of the patrolmen gloating over police radio, saying "You should have been here, ol' buddy; got a couple of 'em tonight."
 Over the next few hours the police arrested and heavily beat several more people.
 Louise Kelly Crawley would suffer a miscarriage after she was arrested and beaten while taking injured students to the hospital.
 John Carson approached several officers in the waiting room and demanded to know why they had shot his younger brother, Ernest Raymond, eight times.
-The patrolmen refused to answer, and when Caron continued to repeat his question, they placed him under arrest and beat him in the head with their rifle butts.
+The patrolmen refused to answer, and when Carson continued to repeat his question, they placed him under arrest and beat him in the head with their rifle butts.
 Cleveland Sellers was arrested while awaiting hospital treatment; he would later be charged with inciting a riot, arson, assault and battery with intent to kill, property damage, housebreaking, and grand larceny.
 Some of the hospital staff insulted and demeaned the students.
 Oscar Butler recalled overhearing a staff member say "they asked for it".

 Half an hour after the shooting, a group of students broke into the ROTC building and stole a handful of training rifles.
 The rifles lacked firing pins and, after other students spoke to the group that had stolen the rifles, they were returned within about twenty minutes.